 This policy aims to provide an internal route for staff to raise concerns.
 However, we recognise it may sometimes be appropriate to raise the matter externally and we provide a range of contact details on page 8.
-It will never be appropriate to alert the media.
-We strongly encourage you to seek advice before reporting externally, and avoid divulging confidential or personal sensitive information.
+We strongly encourage you to seek advice before reporting externally, especially before contacting the media, and avoid divulging confidential or personal sensitive information.